chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 - For any non-null reference value x, x.equals(null) should return false.

-### Overriding hashCode()
+### The hashCode() Method
-The hashcode value of an object is used by some collection classes.
-Although you can think of it as kind of an object ID number, it isn't necessarily unique.
+You can think of hashcode as a kind of an object ID number, it isn't necessarily unique.

 Collections such as HashMap and HashSet use the hashcode value of an object to determine how the object should be stored in the collection, and the hashcode is used again to help locate the object in the collection.